Generalization of Benalcazar-Bernevig-Hughes model to arbitrary dimensions: Discussion and Conclusion

+In summary, we generalize the BBH model to arbitrary dimensions and reveal their dimensional hierarchy.
+For the BBH in arbitrary dimensions, the analytical solution of CZESs can be directly constructed.
+Based on the analytical solution of CZESs, we develop a general boundary projection method to exact the boundary Hamiltonians, which turns out to be the BBH model of lower dimension and unveils the inherent hierarchy of the BBH model.

+For the 2D and 3D BBH models, the nontrivial topology can be characterized by the invariants such as nested Wilson loop, multipole moment calculated based on the many-body wave function \cite{Wheeler2019,Kang2019}, and recently proposed chiral multipole number \cite{Benalcazar2022}.
+Although these invariants can be generalized to higher-dimensional systems, it is generally hard to numerically calculate these topological invariants in a system with a dimension larger than three.
+Since the $d$D BBH model is constructed by the combination of the 1D extended SSH model along different directions, the nontrivial topology of the BBH models in arbitrary dimension can be naturally characterized by the topological invariant $\nu=\prod_{i=1}^{d}\nu_i$, where $\nu_i=1$ ($\nu_i=0$) corresponding to the presence ( absence) of the end zero-energy states for $h_i$.
+We note that a similar topological invariant was defined to characterize a class of higher-order topological phases in arbitrary dimensions with arbitrary orders \cite{Jia2022}.

-In Eq.~\eqref{III1}, although we define that all the Gamma matrices anti-commute with each other, this condition can be extremely relaxed to obtain CZESs \cite{Luo2022}.
-Retrospecting the process of constructing CZESs, we can find that as long as chiral symmetries $\{C_1,\cdots,C_d\}$ commute with each other (have common eigenstates), $2^d$ CZESs can be constructed in the same way for Hamiltonian $\mathcal{H}_d$.
+In $\mathcal{H}_d$, although we use the Gamma matrices that anti-commute with each other, this condition can be relaxed to obtain CZESs.
+In the process of constructing CZESs, we can find that as long as matrices $\{C_1,\cdots,C_d\}$ commute with each other, $2^d$ CZESs can be constructed in the same way for Hamiltonian $\mathcal{H}_d$, where the 2D case was studied in the work \cite{Luo2022}.
 Therefore, our construction method of CZESs applies to a large class of HOTPs which are stacked by the 1D SSH model along different directions.

-In summary, we generalize the BBH model to arbitrary dimensions and demonstrate bulk multipole moment by revealing the boundary-localized moments.
-Our demonstration is based on the analytical solution construction of CZESs, with which we develop a general boundary projection method to exact the boundary topology from boundary Hamiltonians.
-Our boundary projection analysis unveils the inherent hierarchy of TMIs versatilely.
+On the other hand, we only consider the nearest neighboring hopping couplings in $\mathcal{H}_d$.
+It was shown that the long-range hopping in the BBH model can give rise to multiple corner zero-energy states at each corner \cite{Benalcazar2022}.
+We emphasize that our theory of constructing corner zero-energy states by the end zero-energy states of different directions is still valid when considering long-range hopping couplings as long as the Bloch Hamiltonian can be separated as $\mathcal{H}_d(\bm k_d)=\sum_{s=1}^{d}h_s(k_s)$.

+The topological property of Hamiltonian $\mathcal{H}_d$ does not depend on the chosen physical basis.
+If $\mathcal{H}_d$ is written in the superconducting Bogoliubov-de Gennes basis, the generalized BBH models describe higher-order topological superconductors featuring Majorana corner states, which could be used to perform topological quantum computation \cite{Nayak2008}.
+We note that the 2D BBH model in the superconducting system has been studied in the literature \cite{Wang2018a,Tiwari2020a}